mkelley/sbpy/docs/sbpy/activity/dust.rst

    0.003 AU
    0.000 AU

-Individual syndynes may be retrieved with the :meth:`~sbpy.activity.dust.syndynes.Syndynes.get_syndyne` method and a syndyne index.
+Individual syndynes may be retrieved with the :meth:`~sbpy.activity.dust.syndynes.Syn.get_syndyne` method and a syndyne index.
 The index for the syndyne matches the index of the ``betas`` array.
 To get the :math:`\beta=0.1` syndyne from our example:

 .. doctest-requires:: scipy